neungkl/parrots-score-calculation/README.md

 [ [uses 40 parrots][[uses 10 parrots][uses 20 parrots][uses 30 parrots][uses 40 parrots]][[uses 100 parrots][uses 200 parrots][uses 300 parrots][uses 400 parrots]][[uses 1000 parrots][uses 2000 parrots][uses 3000 parrots][uses 4000 parrots][uses 5000 parrots][uses 6000 parrots]][[uses 1000 parrots][uses 2000 parrots][uses 3000 parrots][uses 4000 parrots][uses 5000 parrots][uses 6000 parrots][uses 7000 parrots]] ]
 ```

-So, I end up with creating a website that analyze the score and visualize it for easily to read and good visual.
+So, I end up with creating a website that analyze the score and visualize it for easily to read and good visual,

-And also include,
+not hard for reading, and also some basic calculation stuff provided.

+Features

-- The size of input data set provide
+- The size of original input data set provided
 - Ratio calculation supported
 - Reporting for scoring in each subtask
-- Overall summarize the score
+- Overall summarize of the scores

 ## Usage